PROSECUTION: Possession for the Purpose of Trafficking and Production of a Controlled Substance

 This case was a traditional pipeline style investigation.

 In this case, R.D. was driving westbound through the Banff National Parkway.
 The RCMP seize a substantial amount of controlled substances in this stretch of highway.
 This is because it is a much lower threshold for the police to search a vehicle than a house.
 Moreover, people travelling back and forth between BC and Alberta only have a few options for highways, the TransCanada being one of them.

 R.D. caught the attention of a roving traffic unit officer positioned stationary on the side of the highway.
 The officer followed R.D. and performed a traffic stop for an inactive taillight.
 Given that the officer was an experience pipeline/convoy investigator, the real reason for the stop was to engage in a drug investigation.
 Once detained at roadside, the officer approached the vehicle and noted the smell of fresh marihuana emanating.
 The status of the law at the time was that the smell of fresh marihuana gave an officer grounds to arrest the driver and search the vehicle.
 In this case, that is exactly what the officer did.

 The search of the vehicle gleaned a substantial amount of controlled substances.
 R.D. recognized that Sean Fagan was a criminal defence lawyer experienced in defending this particular type of drug prosecution and retained his services.
-This was an extremely difficult case from the defence perspective, as the officer, arguably, had the authority to do detain, arrest, and search R.D.’s vehicle, notwithstanding the use.
+This was an extremely difficult case from the defence perspective, as the officer, arguably, had the authority to do detain, arrest, and search R.D.’s vehicle.
 However, due to the effective mandatory minimum periods of imprisonment for these offences, there is often little benefit to pleading guilty.